Dr. Ujjwal K Debnath : Qualification

 MS(Orth), FRCSGlasg, FRCS(Tr & Orth), DM(Orth) Univ of Nottingham, CCT - UK (Tr & Orth)

 He started his career in Trauma & Orthopaedics Surgery as SHO in RamaKrishna Mission Seva Pratisthan, Kolkata in March 1989.
-After 18months, he did his post graduate degree in Orthopaedics i.e. MS (Orth) from Jiwaji Medical College, Gwalior, India following an All India rank of 122 in MCI examinations.
+He did his post graduate degree in Orthopaedics i.e. MS (Orth) from Jiwaji Medical College, Gwalior, India.
 Following completion in 1992, He returned to his mother city Kolkata to further work in Orthopaedics till 1995 along with Prof R N Mitra (1st Spine Surgeon in Kolkata).
 He published the 1st monograph on ’Scoliosis’ in India.

 After completing the General Surgical training from Ireland in Jun 1998 he passed FRCS (Gen Surg) from Royal College of Physicians & Surgeons of Glasgow.
 He returned to UK and started his career in T&O at Royal Gwent Hospital, Newport.
 Subsequently, he was appointed in the University Hospital, Nottingham in the Spinal Unit.